eguidotti/torchabc/README.md

     def preprocess(sample, hparams, flag=''):
         """The preprocessing step.

-        Transforms a raw sample into the corresponding tensor(s).
-        This method is intended to be passed as the `transform` argument of a `Dataset`.
+        Transforms a raw sample from a `torch.utils.data.Dataset`.
+This method is intended to be passed as the `transform` (or similar) argument of a `Dataset`.

         Parameters
         ----------
         sample : Any
             The raw sample.
         hparams : dict
-            The model's hyperparameters.
+            The hyperparameters.
         flag : str, optional
             A custom flag indicating how to transform the sample.
-            An empty flag must transform a test sample for inference.
+            An empty flag must transform the sample for inference.

         Returns
         -------